NikhilK21/Delta-Demo/README.md

 # Delta-Demo
-This Is Demo For Git And GitHub Class
+This Is Demo For Git And GitHub Class.